 I got to run.

-So the the must wins he's gonna have.
+So the must-wins he's going to have.

 And I think Michigan comes back in play.